joelsonejr/cs50/README.md

 # cs50
-These is a collection of the exercises realized during my journey through HarvardX CS50 program.
+This is a collection of the exercises realized during my journey through HarvardX CS50 program.